-After installing Ubuntu Linux OS on Windows using VirtualBox, if you are getting an error “You do not have the permissions necessary to view the contents of sf shared folder name” when you try to access the shared folders, let me show you how I fixed this error.
-Recently I installed Ubuntu 19.04 on Windows 10 by using Oracle VirtualBox.
-One of the main thing I do is, attaching a shared folder to the virtual machine from the host partition or folder.
-This makes the data transfer simple between VM and host computer.
+After installing Ubuntu (or any Linux flavours) on Windows host using VirtualBox, if you get an error “You do not have the permissions necessary to view the contents of sf shared folder name” while accessing the shared folders, let me show the steps to fix this error.

-After attaching the shared folders and mounted inside the Linux VM, when I tried to open it, I got the error “This location could not be displayed” with “You do not have the permissions necessary to view the contents of sf shared folder name” error.
+After attaching the shared folder and mounting it inside the Linux VM, when I tried to open it, I got the error “This location could not be displayed” with “You do not have the permissions necessary to view the contents of sf shared folder name”.

 What Could be Wrong?